CryptoPascal31/cyKlone/client/README.md

  - Enter the account name to deposit from
  - (Optional) Note the commitment

+Select **Export transaction** in the menu.
-The file `tx.yaml` is generated.
+  - The file `tx.yaml` is generated.
    Copy/Paste the content into Chainweaver's SigBuilder, or use the tool "kda-tool" to sign and send.

+(or)

+Select **Sign with chainweaver Desktop** -> Then **Submit transaction to network** in the menu.
+  - The transaction signature popup will appear in Chainweaver.
+  - After confirming the signature, the transaction will be submitted to the network.
-Once the transaction has been submitted and successfully mined.

-Select **Complete current deposits** in the menu.
+Once the transaction has been submitted and successfully mined, select **Complete current deposits** in the menu.
 This sends the `(work)` transactions to complete the deposit.

+---

 ## Withdrawal
+*(in this mode, the recipient is sending the transaction and paying the gas => thus needs a signature)*

 Select **Select pool** in the menu.
   - Choose the pool where you have deposited earlier